 You can create a self-signed key for testing purposes with one of the following commands:

 The keytool utility will prompt you for two passwords: the keystore password and the key password for Tomcat.
-You must use the same value for both passwords, and the value must be either:
+You can use either of:

 - 'changeit' (this is the default value Tomcat expects), or

-if you use a value other than 'changeit', you must also specify this value in
+Any value other than 'changeit', and you must also specify it as the value of

 You will then need to import your certificate into the truststore:

-For information on adding a key pair issued by a Certificate Authority (CA), refer to the section entitled 'Installing a Certificate from a Certificate Authority' in the Apache Tomcat documentation.
+For information on adding a key pair issued by a Certificate Authority (CA), refer to the Apache Tomcat documentation.

 Importing a CA-Issued Certificate